Qarik-Group/fizzbuzz-cnb-builder/README.md

 # => fizzbuzz
 ```

-In each example our trivial source code containing only `Count` file has become a runnable Open Container Image (OCI), or Docker image.
+In each example above, the trivial source code contains only a `Count` file, but is convert into a runnable Open Container Image (OCI), or Docker image.

 That's the power of CNBs -- to convert your source code into a runnable application.
 In the example above it is a short-lived application that prints a number or word.
 Commonly, CNBs are used on long-lived web applications.
 Either is good.